The surrogate Gibbs-posterior of a corrected stochastic MALA: Towards uncertainty quantification for neural networks: Introduction

 {}

-Our oracle inequalities rely on PAC-Bayes theory which provides \emph{probably approximately correct} error bounds and goes back to \citet{ShaweTaylor1997} and \citet{McAllester1999a,McAllester1999}.
-We refer to the review papers by \citet{Guedj2019} and \citet{Alquier2021}.
-PAC-Bayes bounds in a regression setting have been studied, see e.g.\ \citet{Audibert2004,Audibert2009,Audibert2011} and the references therein.
+Our oracle inequalities rely on PAC-Bayes theory which provides \emph{probably approximately correct} error bounds and goes back to \citet{ShaweTaylor1997} and \citet{McAllester1999a,McAllester1999b}.
+We refer to the review papers by \citet{Guedj2019} and \citet{Alquier2021}, the monograph by \cite{hellstroem2025} and the pioneering works by \cite{catoni2004,catoni2007}.
+PAC-Bayes bounds in a regression setting have been studied, see, \emph{e.g.}, \citet{Audibert2004,Audibert2009,Audibert2011} and the references therein.
+Note that applying PAC-Bayes techniques is not straightforward, as the underlying loss of the surrogate posterior differs from the standard $L^2$-loss with respect to which our oracle inequality is formulated.

+While we focus on oracle inequalities, PAC-Bayes bounds could be used to derive numerical risk certificates and to derive cost functions for training, as demonstrated, \emph{e.g.}, by \cite{Dziugaite2017}, \cite{Zhou2018}, \cite{perezEtAl2021}, \cite{biggs2021,biggs2022,biggs2023} in the contexts of deep and shallow learning.

 Our analysis of the Bayesian procedure from a frequentist point of view embeds into the nonparametric Bayesian inference, see \citet{GhosalvanderVaart2017}.
 Coverage of credible sets has been studied, for instance, by \citet{SzaboEtAl2015} and \citet{RousseauSzabo2020} and based on the Bernstein-von Mises theorem in \citet{CastilloNickl2014} among others.
+We would like to point out that our proof strategy to verify credibility with PAC-Bayes techniques seems novel and provides an alternative and possibly simpler way compared to the previously mentioned results.

-While contraction rates for Bayes neural networks have been studied by \citet{polsonRockova2018} and \citet{cherief2020}, the theoretical properties of credible sets are not well understood so far. \citet{franssenSzabo2022} have studied an empirical Bayesian approach where only the last layer of the network is Bayesian while the remainder of the network remains fixed.
+While contraction rates for Bayes neural networks have been studied by \citet{polsonRockova2018}, \citet{cherief2020} and \cite{castillo2024posterior}, the theoretical properties of credible sets are not well understood so far. \citet{franssenSzabo2022} have studied an empirical Bayesian approach where only the last layer of the network is Bayesian while the remainder of the network remains fixed.

 {}